-A primary source is one that you as a writer are analyzing first-hand, without having any intermediary between you and the presented data.
+A primary source is one that you, as a writer, are analyzing first-hand without having an intermediary between you and the presented data.

 For example, if your essay is on the theme of good conquering evil, you will be looking at novels or books like Harry Potter or the Tolkien franchise as the primary source.

-Similarly, if you are looking to write on speech patterns and impediments, you can use surveys and interviews from people who have lived with these impediments.
-You will then analyze these interviews or surveys first hand to get all the information you need to write your essay.
+Similarly, if you are looking to write on speech patterns and impediments, you can use online survey and interviews with people who have lived with these impediments.
+You will then analyze these interviews or surveys firsthand to get all the information you need to write your essay.